Wimbledon Ticket Frequently Asked Questions

 There are a number of ways to buy Wimbledon tickets; these include purchasing long term debenture seats, the UK and overseas public ballots, queuing on the day or trying to purchase tickets the day before online.

 Apart from the debenture tickets, the only way to guarantee a ticket for The Championships, Wimbledon on a specific day and court is to purchase through an authorised hospitality provider.

-Keith Prowse has been the official provider of hospitality to The Championships, Wimbledon since 1982.
-Our Wimbledon programmes are available both in advance and throughout the tournament (depending on availability).
-We have packages to suit every budget and our 30 years of experience makes us confident you will have a truly magical day.
+Keith Prowse has been the official provider of hospitality to The Championships, Wimbledon since 1982, and since 2019 has been the exclusive hospitality partner.
+Our Wimbledon experiences are available both in advance and throughout the tournament (depending on availability).
+We have packages to suit every budget and our 40 years of experience makes us confident you will have a truly magical day.